antognini/type-safe-equality/README.md

 case class Cat() extends Animal derives Eq.assumed case class Dog() extends Animal derives Eq.assumed

-// Values of type Cat can compare each other with == and !=
+// Values of type Cat can compare each other with == or !=
-// Values of type Dog can compare each other with == and !=
+// Values of type Dog can compare each other with == or !=
-// Within this hierarchy, any other comparison with == and != fails
+// Within this hierarchy, any other comparison with == or != fails
 ```

 Assumed equality for the base class of a class hierarchy via type class derivation: